 Either face-to-face or via video conferencing, interviews put you in direct contact with your learners.
 You are able to ask your students directly what their opinion on the course is and receive valuable intake from them.

 This approach sends a clear message to your learners: that they matter and that their opinions are important.
 In this way, participants feel confident in sharing their thoughts and they will give you relevant information.

 In order to get the most out of an interview, you should have clear objectives in mind.
 Know what it is that you want to find out and ask questions that require more than just yes or no answers.
 The more specific your questions are, the more reliable the answers will be.

 While interviews represent a more personal approach, webinars are intended for larger groups.
 During your webinar you can ask your learners to answer some questions related to the topic of the webinar itself or about how they feel it helps them, what else they would want to know or what they need from the course or the instructor.

 To reach a broader audience, live webinars may be a menace due to different timetables your learners may have.
 You can record your webinar and make it available to all your learners.
 During the recording insert some pop-up question boxes to elicit instant feedback.

 Again, be sure to ask relevant questions to get the most out of the answers you receive.

-With surveys you get the most versatile method of finding out what your learners need, if the course is going in the right direction for them, whether they need more clarifications, resources or guidance.
-You can include surveys throughout your course: at the beginning, sprinkled within the learning modules, at the end of the course and even after it’s over.
+With surveys, you get the most versatile method of finding out what your learners need, if the course is going in the right direction for them, whether they need more clarifications, resources, or guidance.
+You can include surveys throughout your course: at the beginning, included in the learning modules, at the end of the course, and after it’s over.

 - Pre-course surveys help you determine your learners’ expectations and try to meet them;